Prerequisites, Requirements & Eligibility

-Due to competing time demands, a student may not undertake, in a single semester, more than one experiential learning opportunity for credit, defined to include externships, practicum courses, and clinics, with the following exceptions: 1) a student may concurrently take a project-based practicum course (i.e., one that does not involve a pass/fail externship component) and an externship, unless otherwise stated in the curriculum guide for a particular course; and (2) a student may concurrently take the Street Law Clinic with either a practicum course or externship.
-Students who enroll in the Street Law Clinic and undertake an externship or enroll in a practicum course in the same semester are expected to prioritize their obligations to the clinic first and to manage their time in accordance with these priorities.
-Students should consult with Rachel Taylor, the Assistant Dean for Clinical Programs, for additional information.
-Students may not concurrently enroll in an externship and a clinic, except Street Law.
+Due to competing time demands, a student may not undertake, in a single semester, more than one experiential learning opportunity for credit, defined to include externships, practicum courses, and clinics, with the following exceptions: (1) a student may concurrently take a project-based practicum course (i.e., one that does not involve a pass/fail externship component) and an externship, unless otherwise stated in the curriculum guide for a particular course; and (2) a student may not pursue an externship at the same placement where he or she completed the field component of a practicum course.
+Students should consult with the Assistant Dean for Clinical Programs, Rachel Taylor, for additional information.

 Eligibility for Second Externship

-Students are permitted to enroll in the externship program only once during law school.
+Students are permitted to enroll in the externship program once.
 Under exceptional circumstances, a student may be granted a waiver of the one externship policy.
-A student who wishes to pursue a waiver should submit a memo to Jane Aiken, Associate Dean of Clinical Programs and Experiential Learning, and Carmia N. Caesar, Director of Externships explaining: (1) what his/her learning objectives are, and how they differ from those for the first externship; and (2) why these learning objectives cannot be met by existing clinical or experiential learning course opportunities.
+A student who wishes to pursue a waiver should submit a memo to Jane Aiken, Associate Dean of Clinical Programs and Experiential Learning, and Carmia N. Caesar, Director of Externships, explaining: (1) what his/her learning objectives are, and how they differ from those for the first externship; and (2) why these learning objectives cannot be met by existing clinical or experiential learning course opportunities.